edobobo/edobobo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hey there, I am Edoardo, a second year PhD student in the [Sapienza Natural Language Processing Group](http://nlp.uniroma1.it/) led by prof. [Roberto Navigli](http://wwwusers.di.uniroma1.it/~navigli/).

+I am interested in Lexical semantics and my current research topics are Word Sense Disambiguation and Natural Language Generation.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.